 Here is a great blend of oils that are supportive of your muscles and joints.
 Let it assist with discomfort, inflammation, and stiffness.
 You can even use it as a pre-workout oil because not only will it ready your joints and muscles, this blend will also energize you.

-This is a massage oil can be made with Trauma Oil, a carrier oil that has been infused with healing herbs (St. John’s wort, arnica, and calendula).
+This massage oil can be made with Trauma Oil, a carrier oil that has been infused with healing herbs (St. John’s wort, arnica, and calendula).
 It is perfect for this blend because it supports immunity and eases aches and pains.
 You can use another carrier oil like jojoba oil if you prefer.

 Directions: Add all ingredients into a pump bottle and shake well to blend.
 Label bottle.
 To use, apply to oil to your desired location.